Slow Cooker Moroccan Broad Bean Soup

 Directions

-• Combine the ingredients: Add the prepared broad beans and 1 liter (35 fl oz/4 cups) of water to the saucepan.
-Bring to a boil and cook for 10 minutes.
-Transfer the contents to the slow cooker, adding the vegetable stock and chopped potato.
-Cook on high for 3 hours, or until the beans and potato are tender.
+• Add the skinned broad beans and 1 litre of water to the saucepan.
+Bring to a rolling boil and cook for 10 minutes.
+Transfer the contents to the slow cooker.

-• Season and serve: Season the soup to taste with sea: salt and freshly ground black black pepper.
-Serve hot, garnished with chopped coriander, a sprinkle of paprika, and a drizzle of extra virgin olive oil.
+• Season with salt and pepper.
+Ladle into bowls and garnish each with chopped coriander, a pinch of paprika, and a drizzle of extra virgin olive oil.

 Shili Mohamed Avatar